Danny-NG-9999/Academic-and-Personal-Projects/Data Analysis/Student's Programming Language Score/README.md

-## 📘 Project Background & Overview
+## 🧩 Project Background & Overview
-Modern hiring for data and analytics roles is driven by demonstrable proficiency across a stack of practical skills—typically Python, SQL, Machine Learning (ML), Tableau, and Excel.
+Modern hiring in data and analytics roles increasingly depends on proficiency across a core stack of practical skills—notably Python, SQL, Machine Learning (ML), Tableau, and Excel.

-Training programs and universities increasingly assess students on these skills, yet it is often unclear which skills most influence placement outcomes (e.g., securing a job placement vs. not).
+While training programs and universities actively evaluate students on these skills, it remains unclear which specific skills most strongly influence placement outcomes (i.e., whether a student secures a job placement).

-This project analyzes a cohort of students with recorded scores in the five core skills above and their corresponding placement outcomes.
-The goal is to quantify the relationship between skill proficiency and placement success in order to highlight the skills that matter most for employability.
+This project analyzes a cohort of students with recorded scores in the five core skills alongside their placement outcomes.
+The objective is to quantify the relationship between skill proficiency and employability, and to identify which skills carry the greatest weight in determining placement success.

-**Objectives**:
+**Objectives**
-- Explain how each skill (individually and in combination) relates to student placement.
+- Explain the role of each skill, individually and in combination, in shaping placement outcomes.
-- Prioritize the skills that matter most using interpretable importance metrics.
-- Identify thresholds and “minimum viable profiles” (balanced skill mixes that consistently correlate with successful placement).
-- Guide interventions for students and instructors (where to focus practice time to maximize placement probability).
+- Guide students on where to focus practice time to maximize their likelihood of placement

-Technical Stack
+**Technical Stack**

-Programming & Analysis: Python, Jupyter Notebooks
+- **Programming & Analysis**: Python, Jupyter Notebooks
-Libraries: Pandas, NumPy, Matplotlib, Seaborn
+- **Libraries**: Pandas, NumPy, Matplotlib and Seaborn

-This project aims to practice and demonstrate the ability to apply statistical analysis, machine learning, and business reasoning to real-world that are both technically sound and practically valuable.
+This project demonstrates the ability to combine statistical analysis, visualization, and business reasoning to generate insights that are both technically sound and practically valuable.

-📌 Table of Contents
+## 📌 Table of Contents
 🗂 Data Structure Overview
 🔧 Methodology
 📖 Executive Summary